 It has become a big worry for most parents: How can they save enough money to help pay for their children's college education?

-Students today can take advantage of a large number of loan, grant and scholarship opportunities to help them cover the costs of higher education.
+Students today can take advantage of many loans, grants, and scholarship opportunities to help them cover higher education costs.
 However, even with these financial tools, paying for college can be overwhelming.

 Simply put, college tuition continues to rise, far outpacing inflation.
 Also, many college students who have to rely too heavily on student loans leave college burdened with tens of thousands of dollars -- or more -- worth of debt.

 Fortunately, parents can take some measures to ease the financial stress that their children will face when starting college.
-It all comes down to starting a college savings plan early.
+It all comes down to creating a college savings plan early.

 That is high.
-However, consider the moderate average cost of a private college at the same time: That figure clocked in at $39,880.
+However, consider the moderate average cost of a private college simultaneously: That figure clocked in at $53,430.

 Those are the prices now.
 Depending on how long your children have before they reach college age, you can bet that the costs of attending college will have risen even higher.

-Should those trends continue, if your child has three years before he or she is ready for college, you can expect tuition to increase by a factor of 1.074.
+Should those trends continue, if your child has three years before they are ready for college, you can expect tuition to increase by a factor of 1.074.
 So, if the yearly tuition at your child's favorite college stands at $20,000 today, you can expect it to rise to $21,474 in three years.
-Moreover, if your children will not be ready for college until 10 years from now, you can expect that $20,000 tuition to rise to $25,353.
+Moreover, if your children will not be ready for college until ten years from now, you can expect that $20,000 tuition to rise to $25,353.

-According to Student Loan Hero, average student loan debt for the Class of 2019 was $29,900.
+According to EducationData.org, the average student loan debt for the Class of 2022 was $37,787.

 It is not easy for graduates to get started on their new lives with those high student loan bills.
-Many of them will struggle to find jobs or will be working entry-level jobs that don't pay much.
-It is a good recipe for long-term debt problems.
+Many will struggle to find jobs or work entry-level positions that don't pay much.
+Moreover, it is a good recipe for long-term debt problems.

 Fortunately, saving for college does not have to be impossible for most parents.